Important Questions to Ask a Personal Injury Lawyer

 The attorney’s answer to this question will help you gauge how much time the attorney has for your case as well as how much demand there is for their services.
 You want them to have time to be dedicated to your case, but you don’t want to be the only case their working on.

 Stress that it is important that your case gets started right away and ask when your case will be filed.

 Q#12: Will Other Attorneys Be Assisting with My Case?

-It is common for big cases to be handled by multiple attorneys, but you have the right to know what other attorneys will be working on your case as well as what they will be doing and how much experience they have.
+It is common for multiple attorneys to handle big cases, but you have the right to know how many attorneys will be working on your case as well as what they will be doing and how much experience they have.

 Make sure that you are comfortable with their answer and ask who the contact person for your case will be.

 Q#13: Do You Have References I Can Speak To?